samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> Last time, run 10-15min working up to Easy-Moderate, RPE 6 pace to warm up,
+> Last time, run 10-15min working up to Easy-Moderate, RPE6 pace to warm up,
-> then repeat 10 Hard, RPE 9, 30-second high-speed surges, recovering for 60
+> then repeat 10 Hard, RPE9, 30-second high-speed surges, recovering for 60
-> seconds after each; run 10min Easy, RPE 4 to cool down for a total of 40
+> seconds after each; run 10min Easy, RPE4 to cool down for a total of 40
 > minutes of running